Good content is the foundation of online marketing success but how to create it? More importantly, how to keep creating it?

 How can a person create enough outstanding content to see his/her blog succeed?

-The truth is, coming up with good content is a huge commitment: Not only do you need actual time to brainstorm ideas, research the topic and write an article, you’ll also have to do it no matter what happens in your life to keep consistency (which is the only way to succeed).
+The truth is, coming up with good content is a huge commitment, and making your blog content stand out is even harder.
+Not only do you need actual time to brainstorm ideas, research the topic and write an article, you’ll also have to do it no matter what happens in your life to keep consistency (which is the only way to succeed).

 It’s not about frequency really: It’s about consistency.
 You can publish one well-researched solid article a month, and see your traffic and subscribers steadily growing too.
 But start skipping months, start going quiet any time you cannot find time or energy to write articles, and you’ll find your list much less engaging and your traffic steadily decreasing.